 I expect Maven to be a good long-term investment for many reasons:

-- They are getting involved with a lot of successful enterprises, such as HubPages, Po.et, and say Media (more on that below).
+- They are getting involved with a lot of successful enterprises, as I mentioned.

-- They handpick professional content publishers, reporters and journalists, to join as partners (known as “The Mavens”).
-Those who are chosen move their independent websites to join Maven’s community of experts under channels—as they are called.
+- They handpick professional content publishers, reporters, and journalists, to join as partners with Maven’s community of experts under individual channels.

-- As of February 2018 they already had more than 70 channel partners, with roughly two being added every month since last August.
+- In February 2018, they already had more than 70 channel partners and had added many more since then.

 - Channel Partners have a powerful advantage.
 They can concentrate on their business while Maven provides broader reader engagement, greater distribution, and increased revenue from more efficient advertising partnerships.